BrickSchema/py-brickschema/docs/brickify.rst

 ----------------------------

 Often, you would like to reuse a configuration file such as the 'template.yml' we used in our earlier examples, but you want to be able to customize them for a specific building or site.
-Brickify allows you to substitute a new namespace and RDF prefix for the building and site by using the commandline.
+Brickify allows you to substitute a new namespace and RDF prefix for the building and site by using the command line.
 Brickify will replace the text from the template to be the new values on the command line.

 .. code-block:: bash